Annotated Overlays Explained

 How to read overlays alongside the narrative

 If a strong claim points to a weak or unclear area in the frame, that is a sign to slow down and review more carefully.
+The web platform is useful here because the larger screen makes it easier to compare small markers, surrounding context, and confidence scores without rushing.

 What overlays do not mean